 CR is a 12 step program, but the steps are not identical to the 12 steps of AA or NA.
 CR pairs the steps it uses with relevant biblical scripture, to give the participants a Christian foundation to their recovery.
 CR also endorses 8 recovery principles based on the beatitudes, which are linked back to one or more of the 12 steps used within the CR program.

 According to the CR Website, there are no online CR groups allowed.
 While CR does have social media accounts, including a Facebook group that frequently utilizes Facebook live, promotes upcoming events, and offers a “Testimony Tuesday” feature each week, meetings all take place face-to-face.
 This is a unique stance in a time when groups of all types are seeking to do more and more of their work online.

 Each local group is expected to follow the model of the original program, but also to embrace the unique rules of the specific congregation where they are located.
 There is a map on the CR website, showing the locations of local groups and also a tool contact state reps for the program.

 How We Help

-At St. Gregory Recovery Center in Iowa, a Catholic rehab program, we offer a full spectrum of addiction treatment services and welcome all clients regardless of faith background.
+At St. Gregory Recovery Center in Iowa, a faith-based rehab program, we offer a full spectrum of addiction treatment services and welcome all clients regardless of faith background.
 We believe in a loving, powerful God, and we help our clients find the recovery resources that support their unique recovery journey and spiritual needs.